-- Hands-off Approach: This approach allows for a more hands-off approach from the customer.
+- Hands-off approach: This approach allows for a more hands-off approach from the customer.
 Once the initial design and project plan is in place, there is little requirement for ongoing customer presence until the review phase.

-No single approach to software development that will work every time, for every team.
+No single approach to software development will work every time, for every team.
 There are a few drawbacks to the waterfall approach.